jhlywa/chess.js/README.md

 non-standard notations.
 See `.move` documentation for more information about non-SAN notations.

-The method will return `true` if the PGN was parsed successfully, otherwise `false`.
+The method will throw and exception if the PGN failed to parse.

 ```ts
 const chess = new Chess()